-- Remain in your car. - ➤ You MUST have your yellow Family Identification Card to show the attendant who is calling student names. - Your car will follow a line of cars that circle by the Main Church and along side the Bell Tower. - As you come along side the school building continue to move forward closing any spaces between you and the car in front of you.
+- Remain in your car. - > You MUST have your yellow Family Identification Card to show the attendant who is calling student names. - ➤ Your car will follow a line of cars that circle by the Main Church and along side the Bell Tower. - As you come along side the school building continue to move forward closing any spaces between you and the car in front of you.
 NO NOT STOP at the door that your child exits.
 We must keep the flow of cars moving to reduce backup and time. - Attendants will help your child find their car and if needed help them to get into your car. - ➤ If you are late for pick up (after 3:10 pm) call the school immediately, please park your car on the west side of the Historic Church and come into the Main Office.
 Your child will be waiting there for you. - You get two grace late pick ups.
-After two late pick-ups, there is a \$25 charge per late pick up as our teachers need to stay in the classroom to watch your children until your arrival. - ➤ Please do not come to campus before 2:30 p.m.
+After two late pick-ups, there is a \$25 charge per late pick up as our teachers need to stay in the classroom to watch your children until your arrival. - ➤ Please do not come to campus before 2:15 p.m.
 Our teachers will take advantage of having classes outside and the front parking lot will be used.

-□ DISMISSAL SIGNS: During our afternoon dismissal, ANYONE picking up students must have a colored (yellow) St. Patrick School entrance sign to be allowed in the building.
+DISMISSAL SIGNS: During our afternoon dismissal, ANYONE picking up students must have a colored (yellow) St. Patrick School entrance sign to be allowed to pick up a child.
 Make sure grandparents, babysitters, and both parents have a sign.
-For the security of our building and the safety of our children, if someone does not have a sign, they will not be allowed to enter.
-They must go to the front office to receive a sign after showing identification.
+For the safety of our children, if someone does not have a sign, they will not be allowed to pick up a child without first entering the Main Office to receive a sign.
+A call will be made to the student's parents and the person must show identification.
 They then can get back in line to retrieve their child or they may wait in the office if it is close to 3:00 p.m.
 Should that be the case, when all student names have been called through our dismissal procedure, the child will be paged to come to the office for pick up.

-This is a gentle reminder, CELL PHONE use when a car is moving when on any school campus is not allowed.
+This is a gentle reminder, CELL PHONE use when a car is moving on any school campus is not allowed.
 Thank you for putting the safety of the children first.